pratiksm/NASA-Hackathon/README.md

-# NASA-Hackathon
+# NASA_Hackathon

-Multi Linear Regression for climate changes
+This repository includes predictive machine learning for predicting climate changes for the Glob-ally challenge!